BroncoDirectMe/Frontend/README.md

 <p> Function: A centralized place for the user to adjust the settings of the extension. </p>

 <h3> Toggle Enabled Button </h3>
-<p> Function: This button is used to enable or disable the extenson. </p>
+<p> Function: This button is used to enable or disable the extension. </p>

 <p> Function </p>
 <ul>